Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 > Because creatures can take opportunity attacks only against targets they can see, a character blinded by Ludmilla’s *darkness* can’t make opportunity attacks against her while she’s attempting to steal the *Holy Symbol of Ravenkind*.

 > [!abstract]+ **Keys to the Dungeons**
-> If the players killed Volenta in [[Arc D - St. Andral's Feast]], Ludmilla holds a ring of keys to all of the cells in the dungeons, as well as the key to Emil’s *silverthorn collar*.
+> If the players killed Volenta in [[Arc D - Le festin de Saint-Andral]], Ludmilla holds a ring of keys to all of the cells in the dungeons, as well as the key to Emil’s *silverthorn collar*.

 <div class="statblock">
 <h2>Ludmilla Vilisevic, Elementalist</h2>